 And yet, they had practiced a little bit when they were little.
 But they stopped because of the threat of being arrested combined with it not seeming useful.
 Both factors were due to the Voren.
 So in a sense the Voren had taken my parents from me too, by taming them.

 My fists clenched.
 Damn the Voren... and I was so completely helpless to stop them.
 How long would it be before I could avenge Mitilda and my parents?
 Years?
 Decades?

 Yildirim came out to talk to me.
 "I have a story to tell," he said as he emerged from the water.

 "I too lost a sister to the Voren.
-When they invaded, me and my sister Katuri were the last two Sentinels left.
-We were cornered by several Voren, including their master, who was holding some sort of rainbow orb.
+In the last battle of their invasion, me and a few other sentinels were beset by several Voren, including their master.
+Once it was just me and my sister Katuri their master began to charge some sort of rainbow orb.
 I had seen it before.
 I don't know how she does it, and I have never seen anyone else do it, but she charges this orb of energy and then throws it at her enemies.
 It seems to explode when it touches a person.
 And I knew Katuri and I were both going to die.
 So I pushed her into the rainbow orb while the Voren master was still holding it."

 "You murdered your sister?
 What happened?"

 "It exploded, as I expected.
 It killed all the other Voren around.
 When you kill someone, you absorb a fraction of their power, so each Voren that died gave me a speed boost as I flew away from the explosion.
 Somehow, I survived, and all the Voren there counted as being killed by me, which is how I got so powerful.
 The Voren master also survived, but she must have assumed I died in the explosion.
 Then I went into hiding."

 "So we've both sacrificed our sisters, in a way.
 Only I had to be forced to."